mahfuzurrahman98/bit-mascot-assignment/README.md

        php artisan serve
        ```

-Now, you should be able to access the Inventory Management System in your web browser.
+Now, you should be able to access the project in your web browser.

 ## Technologies Used